Favorite Moments from Star Wars: Clone Wars

 Movies & TV

 Let’s talk about Star Wars: The Clone Wars.
-I have been watching Clone Wars for four years now?
-I usually watch a few episodes or half a season in the month of May.
+I have been watching Clone Wars for four years now.
+I usually watch a few episodes or half a season in May.
 Will I ever finish the show?
 I hope so.
 I can see why fans love the show because it is a well-made animated series.
-I have just had a hard time getting into it.
-I really want to finish the series by the end of the month.
-I left off on season #4 episode #2, so I would have to watch seasons 4 – 7 in 30 days.
+I want to finish the series by the end of the month.
+I left off on season #4 episode #2, so I would have to watch seasons 4 – 7 in thirty days.
 Will this be the year that I finally finish Clone Wars?
 Who knows.

 Besides Clone Wars, I still have to watch the third season of The Mandalorian.
 I was thinking about doing a re-watch of the two seasons prior, but I decided against that to focus on Clone Wars.